RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 How is the HIP version defined?
 ---------------------------------

-The HIP version definition is updated from the ROCm v4.2 release as follows:
+The HIP version definition is updated since the ROCm v4.2 release as follows:

 ::

       HIP_VERSION=HIP_VERSION_MAJOR * 10000000 + HIP_VERSION_MINOR * 100000 + HIP_VERSION_PATCH)

-The HIP version can be queried from a HIP API call
+The HIP version can be queried from the following HIP API call,

 ::

       hipRuntimeGetVersion(&runtimeVersion);

-**Note**: The version returned will be greater than the version in previous ROCm releases.
+The version returned will always be greater than the versions in previous ROCm releases.

+**NOTE**: The version definition of HIP runtime is different from CUDA.
+On the AMD platform, the function returns HIP runtime version, while on the NVIDIA platform, it returns CUDA runtime version.
+There is no mapping or a correlation between HIP version and CUDA version.